google/WebFundamentals/src/content/en/updates/2015/03/push-notifications-on-the-open-web.md

 This is required so that Chrome, Opera for Android and the Samsung Browser can use the Firebase Cloud Messaging (FCM) API.
-The goal is to use the Web Push Protocol when the standard is finalised and FCM can support it.
+The goal is to use the Web Push Protocol when the standard is finalized and FCM can support it.

 ### Why not use Web Sockets or [Server-Sent Events](https://html.spec.whatwg.org/multipage/comms.html#server-sent-events) (EventSource)?